sh7d/24XXtools/README.md

 ```
 `ex: ruby 24XXtools.rb -d /dev/buspirate -o dump.bin -s 256`
 ## Project status
-Tested and working om linux, definitely will not work in windows (contributions are welcomed)
+Tested and working on linux, definitely will not work in windows (contributions are welcomed)
 ## TODO
 * Allow to modify n bytes at x memory position
 * Quiet mode